YoramHernalsteen/quick_commands/README.md

 * timer `minutes` - Starts a countdown timer for specified time.
 * so `-l/-limit int` `search term` - Stackoverflow search, limit flag is optional.
 From default it returns 7 links.
 * lock - Locks the PC, windows only.
+* internetspeed - checks download, upload, ping, ip, isp and the location of the server via headless chrome.
+This means chrome must be installed!

 ## Known issues:
 Building certain commands on Mac will need: xcode-select (`xcode-select --install`).
 This will download the Command Line Tools.

+The command internetspeed works via headless chrome.
+This means chrome must be installed if you run this command.

 ## To-Do Commands